• Skip to main content

 My RV Doesn’t Have A Converter.
 Do I Need One?

-If you plan to convert literally all of your RV’s appliances to 120V AC shore power, a converter may not be a necessity to you.
+If you plan to convert literally all of your RV’s appliances to 120V AC shore power, a converter may not be a necessity for you.
 However, the cost of converting these appliances may be outlandish compared to the cost of a converter, as well as the availability of these appliances.

 Your RV is designed to have certain appliances and accessories run on battery or DC power, so you may not find what you are looking for in an AC or shore power version.
 Besides, your RV’s brake lights, tail lights, and other usual vehicle necessities require a charged battery to run.
-No matter what, you will still need a battery and something to charge said battery, so a converter is a no brainer in my book!
+No matter what, you will still need a battery and something to charge said battery, so a converter is a no-brainer in my book!

 How Much Does It Cost To Replace My RV’s Converter?